lautenba/ADA_pADAwan_Project/README.md

 # Contribution of each group member
 We split into two groups : one implementing the biggest part of the scraping, and the other one taking care of the machine learning models creation.
+- Maxime : Writing the report and the ReadMe.
+Coded the first part of the datascraping to collect the ingredients, prepare time, number of ratings,...
+Also helped Jacopo for the machine learning part.
-Maxime : Being the moral support of Jacopo, writing the report Jacopo : Creation and testing of the machine learning models, Improvement of the tuning of the hyperparameters Elias : Data scraping,
+- Jacopo : Creation and testing of the machine learning models, Improvement of the tuning of the hyperparameters
+- Elias : Data scraping,
-Marco : Data scraping, importation  small data exploration of the files, checking and removing garbage words
+- Marco : Data scraping, importation  small data exploration of the files, checking and removing garbage words